Military Science & Army ROTC

 The Military Science minor consists of 21 credits distributed as follows:

-Credits for MSL 1010, 1020, 2010, and 2020 may be awarded if the student has completed U.S. Army Basic Training and Advance Individual Training.
-Credits will be determined by the Officer of the Registrar.
+Note: Credits for MSL 1010, 1020, 2010, and 2020 may be awarded if the student has completed U.S. Army Basic Training and Advance Individual Training as listed on an official Joint Services Transcript (JST).
+Credits will be determined by the Office of Transfer Student Services.